 "Good lovers aren't born, they are made.
 You cultivate the erotic.
 It takes an active focus and intention to see your partner as an erotic person."
 These are the words of Esther Perel, a star in the world of sex therapy.
-Her popular book Mating in Captivity, Perel discusses how to preserve desire and romance in long term relationships.
+In her popular book Mating in Captivity, Perel discusses how to preserve desire and romance in long term relationships.

 When asked when they find themselves most drawn to their partner, most people will say something like, when I see them radiant, in their element, passionate or joyful.
 They see their partner as “the other”, where there is absolutely no caretaking.
 They are curious and don’t assume to know everything about them.
 Knowing that life still has surprises, that there is more to discover about your partner is the key to an erotic revival.